PlumpMath/go.socks5/README.md

 There is also an example server that just makes connections from the local machine when servicing requests in `cmd/socks5d`.

+This package must be imported by the canonical path `zenhack.net/go/socks5`; using the Github URL will not work.

 # LICENSE

 Free/Open Source under the MIT license (see `COPYING`)